 Charlotte’s suburban sprawl means more homes, more distance from substations, and more exposure to outages from summer storms.
-Duke Energy Carolinas also runs time-of-use rate structures that charge more during peak hours.
-A home battery addresses both: essential circuits keep running during outages, and stored power reduces what you draw from the grid when rates are highest.
+Duke Energy Carolinas offers a voluntary time-of-use rate plan where power costs more during peak demand hours.
+A home battery addresses both concerns: essential circuits keep running during outages, and stored power reduces what you draw from the grid when rates are highest.

-The PowerPair program from Duke Energy has made the economics more straightforward for Charlotte homeowners adding both solar and battery at the same time — up to $5,400 toward battery installation alone.
+The PowerPair program from Duke Energy has made the economics more straightforward for Charlotte homeowners adding both solar and battery at the same time, with up to $5,400 toward battery installation alone.

 What installation involves

 A home battery system consists of the battery unit, a battery management system, and the electrical integration with your main panel.
 For outage protection, a critical loads subpanel separates the circuits you want to keep running when the grid goes down.
-If you are pairing with solar, the installer coordinates the battery connection with your existing or new solar system.
-Mecklenburg County requires an electrical permit for the work.
+If you’re pairing with solar, the installer coordinates the battery connection with your existing or new solar system.
+Mecklenburg County Code Enforcement requires an electrical permit for the work.

 Costs in Charlotte